 Find post office locations on the USPS website.

-PO Box Size
+Choosing your PO Box size

-• X Small size 1 - 3" x 5.5" - It fits 10-15 letter-sized envelopes or up to 2 rolled magazines.
+• Extra Small (Size 1 – 3" x 5.5"): Designed for light mail volume, it typically holds around 10–15 letter-sized envelopes or a couple of rolled magazines.

-• Small size 2 - 5" x 5.5" - It can accommodate 10-15 letters or up to 5 rolled magazines.
+• Small (Size 2 – 5" x 5.5"): Slightly larger, this size can fit roughly 10–15 letters or up to five rolled magazines.

-General Guidelines For Picking a PO Box Size
+General guidelines for picking a PO Box size

 • Most small size postal boxes are sufficient for personal or business mail that you pick up once a week.